AliyahJimoh/2D-Localizer/INSTALL.md

 5. `chmod +x ./run.sh` - to grant permission to execute the run.sh file
 6. `./run.sh` - to execute the program (make sure you are in the src folder)

+To test if the program is working:

+run `make test` while still in the src folder to run all unit tests